DmGsOuNaK/Library-Management-/README.md

 1. Clone or download the project files from the repository.
 2. Import the project into NetBeans IDE.
 3. Create a new MySQL database for the Library Management System.
-4. Import the database schema and data from the provided SQL file (`library_db.sql`).
+4. Import the database schema and data from the provided SQL file (`TABLES and DB.sql`).
-5. Configure the MySQL database connection settings in the project files (`DatabaseConnection.java`).
+5. Configure the MySQL database connection settings in the project files (`library_management`).
 6. Build and run the project in NetBeans IDE.

 ## Usage